sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

 {% endif %}

-A common pitfall a beginner machine learning engineer encounters
+A common pitfall a beginner machine learning engineer can find themselves in is putting faith in the metric "accuracy".
+In classification tasks, accuracy is defined as:

+$$ \frac{}